mvs-develop/dev.bitshares.works/docs/api/api_about.rst

 1.API Guide
 ========================

-BitShares APIs are available by using Remote Procedure Calls (RPC) and WebSocket Calls & Notifications.
+DNA APIs are available by using Remote Procedure Calls (RPC) and WebSocket Calls & Notifications.
 All API calls are formatted in JSON and return JSON only.
 We look into the APIs' every feature.
-BitShares-Core API references locate in the `Doxygen documentation. <https://bitshares.org/doxygen/index.html>`_  Also, you can find the APIs' classes, components, and elements information looking into "Graphene - Namespaces" section.
+DNA-Core API references locate in the `Doxygen documentation. <https://bitshares.org/doxygen/index.html>`_  Also, you can find the APIs' classes, components, and elements information looking into "Graphene - Namespaces" section.

 .. contents:: Table of Contents
    :local: